Jeromestein/prj3/README.md

 - `GET /api/auth/me`: returns the current authenticated user (requires session).

 Session data lives in MongoDB via `connect-mongo`, and the React client always calls the API with `credentials: include` so cookies are exchanged automatically.

+## Posts Workflow

+- Posts are persisted in the `Post` collection with title, slug, topic, excerpt, read time, Markdown body, author references, and timestamps.
+- Slugs are generated server-side (`generateSlug`) and remain unique across edits.
+- Authors can manage their own content only; every mutation route verifies the current session user before proceeding.
+- Markdown content is stored as plain text in MongoDB and rendered client-side with GitHub Flavored Markdown support.
+- The dashboard retrieves `/api/posts/mine` to show authored posts, and delete operations ask for confirmation before calling the API.

 ## PWA & Offline Mode